How to Write a Book Dedication

 What are the pros and cons of dedications in a book?
 What do readers think of dedications?

-Some, like Redditor VanityInk, have said “There aren’t really any true advantages or disadvantages” to having a dedication.
+Some, like Redditor VanityInk, have said that “There aren’t really any true advantages or disadvantages” to having a dedication.

 I disagree.